davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

 pointer rather than by value.

 Most of the functions are named after specific FR-V instructions.
-Such functions are said to be directly mapped and are summarized here in tabular form.
+Such functions are said to be 'directly mapped' and are summarized here in tabular form.

 .. toctree::